FAQ CL and ACF 2019

 Q: What is the role of the NIHR Academy in managing the NIHR ACF programme?

-A: The NIHR TCC Academy responsible for:
+A: The NIHR Academy responsible for:

 - Working with HEE Local Office, Medical and Dental Schools and NHS partnerships to deliver the NIHR ACF programme across England.